dequelabs/axe-core/doc/rule-proposal.md

 #### Tags

 Indicate which tags the rule should use.
+More information available in the [how we assign tags documentation](https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#axe-core-tags).

 Example: wcag2a, wcag211, cat.keyboard